Birding is for Everyone

 Birdathon.
 Participate in our annual Spring Birdathon competition to raise money for our important programs and maybe win a great prize!

 Backyard birding.
 Learn how to attract, protect, feed, and house your backyard birds.
-Become Bird Sanctuary Certified as part of our Audubon-at-Home program.
+Become Bird Sanctuary Certified as part of our Bird Sanctuary Program.
 Participate in the Great Backyard Bird Count each February.

 Photography.
 Join Bay Area Bird Photographers (BABP) to benefit from the experience of other photographers and to enjoy the monthly photo presentations.